 Is there a free version of any transcription software?

 Yes, there are a few free versions available.
 But they’re usually limited in terms of features and accuracy.
-Free trials are another excellent way to shop around and compare services before you buy, so be sure to take advantage of those, too.
+Free trials are another excellent way to shop around and compare transcription services before you buy, so be sure to take advantage of those, too.

 Can transcription software offer speaker identification?

 Some can offer speaker identification, but most programs only work if the audio is perfect.
-If you need this feature, be sure to check the service’s accuracy rate for multi-speaker audio before you buy (if it’s even available).
+If you need this feature, be sure to check the service’s accuracy rate for multi-speaker transcription before you buy (if it’s even available).

 What is the best way to transcribe audio files?